hungdinh125/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply, we can propvide the auto-approve flag, eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`

+This will destroy resources.

+You can also use the auto approve flag to skip the approve prompt, eg. `terraform destroy --auto-approve`

 ### Terraform Locked Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used in your project.